Maltomatic/Verbosity/readme.md

         - if it is an adverb, then the remainder of the line starting from the adverb is parsed as an adverb goto statement
         - otherwise, jump to the line of the value of the variable indicated by the remaining words
             - if there is no such line, the program proceeds directly skipping the if (and else, if any) statement(s)
+    - if it is not true, continue from the next line
+- Adjectives indicate if/else: execute statements
+    - execute the remainder of the statement if the variable indicated by the first two words is greater than 0, if the sentence is indented by >4 spaces
+    - execute if the variable indicated by the first word is greater than the variable indicated by the second word, if the sentence is not indented
+    - execution excludes the first two words
+        - that is, determination of action starts from the third word in the line, and computation of word/char length starts from the third word in the line to the end of the line
+    - the next line is an else clause if the statement ends in a period
+        - the clause is parsed as any other statement
+- Opening words with other POS tags are ignored